 We will investigate the following types of complaints:

-- barking/noise from a dog which is persistently and continuously occurring
+• Barking/noise from a dog which is persistently and continuously occurring.

-- stray dogs and dogs off-lead in an on-lead area
+• Stray dogs and dogs off-lead in an on-lead area.

-- dog attacks or dogs behaving in a menacing or dangerous manner
+• Dog attacks or dogs behaving in a menacing or dangerous manner.

-The council does not investigate anonymous complaints.
+We can not investigate anonymous complaints.
 Your details are kept confidential and are protected by our privacy policy.
 We may need to seek further information depending on the type of complaint.

 The information you provide is allocated to one of our rangers for investigation which will be reported back to you with the outcome.
 In the event that the matter being reported results in legal action, you may be required to provide evidence in court.